AounHaider133/Code_Sprint/README.md

 - **Responsive Design:** Utilizes Bootstrap 5 and Tailwind CSS for responsive and reusable components.
 - **AI Integration:** Provides design suggestions and optimizes system performance with AI.
 - **Cloud Support:** Backup, fast access, and caching of resources using cloud services.
-- **Backend Management:** Supports PHP for backend development and MongoDB as an object-oriented database.
+- **Backend Management:** Supports Express.js for backend development and MongoDB as an object-oriented database.

 ## Installation